diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 ___
 ### Indices

+Please refer to the [Elasticsearch Terminology](#elasticsearch_terminology) section for detailed information regarding the backend of indices.

 The default is set to use the most recent  indices.
 You may want to select multiple indices to search across different points in time for comparison purposes (ex: this file is not here today, was it there two days ago?).
 Selecting different indices is also needed for the [heatmap report](#heatmap).

 Diskover continuously scans all your storage volumes and creates new indices to give you the latest snapshot of all your files and their attributes.
 This diagram is a simplistic way of explaining how the data is scanned.